TsekNet/website/about.md

 I can be reached via any of the channels listed in the sidebar of this site in addition to responding to any comments left on this site.

+## Disclaimer

+The opinions stated here are my own, not necessarily those of my employer.